People often think of success as a singular moment. It’s not.

 Think of it this way.
 One day you get sick and tired of always being sick and tired by the way you look.
 You can’t stand seeing yourself in the mirror, so you decide it’s time to go to the gym.

-You workout for a day.
+You work out for a day or two.
 What happens after that?
 Do you see any results?
 Do the people around you?

 If nothing changed, are you a failure?
 What happened?

 Do a lot of people give up because after one, two, twenty workouts, there’s still no visible change?
 There’s no one to acknowledge their work?
 What if they quit, and then start over, and then quit again, and then start again… and one day, they just keep going?

 If they keep working out, going to the gym, day in and day out, and then, one day, they look in the mirror and they go like, “Wow.”
 And all their friends and family congratulate them on what they achieved.

 Is that the moment when they became successful?
 Or did everything before that moment lead to the moment when everyone else acknowledged their success?

 I’d say they were a success from the moment they picked up their first weight or stepped for the first time on the treadmill.
 And they were a success during their second workout, their third…